rcemper/WSockClientMicroSV/READMORE.md

         *** wait 3sec for request ***
         *** wait 3sec for request ***

-then the control application in a new linux terminal
+then the control application in a new Linux terminal

     docker exec -it iris1 iris session iris ZSocket